flynx/diff.js/README.md

 The [source code](./diff.js#L1098) is a good example for this as the base `Diff(..)` is built using this API, but note that we are registering types on the `Types` object rather than on the `Diff` itself, there is no functional difference other than how the main code is structured internally.

+*XXX handler context may change in the near future*
 The handler methods are all called in the context of the `Diff.types` object.

 To call a different type handler's methods use: